(Click on any photo to see an enlargement)

 Every book I write goes through many drafts.
 With each draft I get comments from my editor and then I rewrite and rewrite and rewrite until we both feel the book is as strong as it can possibly be.
 I don’t love rewriting, but it’s just one of those things you have to do if you want to be a good writer.
 I work with several different editors because my books are published at several different publishing houses.
 I am very lucky because they are all wonderful to work with!

 My favorite place to be is home.
 I live in a little green and yellow house in a town called, Nyack, New York.
-I was divorced many years ago, but I’m now engaged to a wonderful man named Jim Fyfe.
-He makes me laugh a lot and he has a lovely 18-year old daughter, Hailey who is as adorable as they come.
-Gabe is 24-years-old now, and works with solar energy, Natty is 20-years-old and is a musician.
-I am so proud of my boys, sometimes I think I might burst.
+I am married to a wonderful man named Jim Fyfe.
+He’s a television segment producer.
+I have a step-daughter named Hailey who lives in Chicago and a beautiful daughter-in-law named Kim.